penguinity/penguinity.github.io/rpa-community-governance.md

 👉 **[Watch the Live Video Demonstration](./0611(1).mp4)**

-> 💡 **AI Fluency Note for Previewers:** While this video highlights the backend engineering of an automated triage pipeline, my ultimate goal as a community coordinator is to translate these exact types of complex technical efficiencies into accessible, everyday use cases for non-technical business units, building trust and fluency in these tools to force-multiply existing workflows.
+> 💡 **AI Fluency Note for Previewers:** While this video highlights the backend engineering of an automated triage pipeline, my ultimate goal as a community coordinator is to translate these exact types of complex technical efficiencies into accessible, everyday use cases for non-technical community members, building trust and fluency in these tools to force-multiply existing workflows.